London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 At the All Aboard area on Level 1, board a half-bus.

-You can actually drive this unique exhibit and experience what it’s like to be behind the wheel of a London bus.
+You can drive this unique exhibit and experience what it’s like to be behind the wheel of a London bus.

 Explore the newly refurbished London’s Transport at War Gallery.